squer-solutions/k8s-workshop/labels.md

 # Hands on: Labels

+Look at the details of a pod from the deployment (replace `my-deploy-` with the actual pod name):
-kubectl describe pod my-deploy…
+`kubectl describe pod my-deploy-`

+Look at the details of a replicaset from the deployment (replace `my-deploy-` with the actual replicaset name):
-kubectl describe replicaset my-deploy…
+`kubectl describe replicaset my-deploy-`

+Create a new pod with labels using the `kubectl run` command:
-kubectl run labeled-pod --image=nginx \
+`kubectl run labeled-pod --image=nginx --restart=Never --labels=tier=backend,env=dev`

-  --restart=Never --labels=tier=backend,env=dev
+Look at the details of the pod:

-kubectl describe pod labeled-pod | grep -C 2 Labels:
+`kubectl describe pod labeled-pod | grep -C 2 Labels:`

+Add a label to the pod:
-kubectl label pod labeled-pod region=eu
+`kubectl label pod labeled-pod region=eu`

+Review the labels of the pod:
-kubectl get pod labeled-pod --show-labels
+`kubectl get pod labeled-pod --show-labels`

+Change a label on the pod:
-kubectl label pod labeled-pod region=us --overwrite
+`kubectl label pod labeled-pod region=us --overwrite`

+Review the labels of the pod:
-kubectl get pod labeled-pod --show-labels
+`kubectl get pod labeled-pod --show-labels`

+Remove a label from the pod:
-kubectl label pod labeled-pod region-
+`kubectl label pod labeled-pod region-`

+Review the labels of the pod:
-kubectl get pod labeled-pod --show-labels
+`kubectl get pod labeled-pod --show-labels`